 Moonah Primary School

-Our journey began at Moonah Primary School, who established their garden program in the first round of funding.
+Our journey began at Moonah Primary School, which established a garden program in the first round of funding.
 There have been four rounds of funding to date, so by now it’s a well established garden.
 Walking across the school yard, we were met by a delightful group of children who simply shine with pride for their garden.
 They tend the garden beds under supervision from Tino Carnevale (Gardening Australia) and you sense a strong, enthusiastic vibe.

 The most amazing kitchen facilities, custom-designed with six modern work stations, are located at the side of the garden.
 The kitchen is the hub of the cooking program within the foundation’s mission.
 I found myself drawn to the jars of conserves and pickles, looking beautiful displayed on the modern shelves.
-There were all labeled and ready for sale, a great source of fundraising within the school and at The Taste of Moonah, with funds going back into the garden and cooking.
+There were all labeled and ready for sale, a great source of fundraising within the school and at the Taste of Moonah, with funds going back into the garden and cooking.

 Towards the front of the kitchen, there’s a lovely gathering space to sit down and eat together.
 That’s where we found ourselves sitting down, cuppa in hand, listening in awe to the day’s speakers: Stephanie Alexander, the Principal of Moonah Primary, volunteers, Tino Carnevale and then the soul of the program. the school children.
 “Passionate and excited are our children”… words from a very proud principal, who shared stories of a recent Celebrity Dinner, a five-course meal for 50 people, with the children cooking and serving.

 “It brings together the community and enables the community to grow, uniting everyone in a joy of gardening and cooking”… words from a volunteer in the programme.
 On talking to the children, we quickly established that pasta is the most popular food of choice.
 And they don’t argue over the washing up!
 Now that’s teamwork.
 We also discovered there is no wastage.
-They even use the stinging nettles for gnocchi… Hmmm, not sure about that one!
+They even use the stinging nettles for gnocchi.
+Hmmm, not sure about that one!

 St James School, Cygnet